-The infected child or staff member should be excluded until after the first treatment has been carried out.
-Children can return to school 24 hours after commencing appropriate antibiotic treatment.
-If no antibiotics have be administered, the person will be infectious for 2 to 3 weeks.
+Ringworm Exclusion not needed once treatment has started.
+Scabies The infected child or staff member should be excluded until after the first treatment has been carried out.
+Scarlet fever Children can return to school 24 hours after commencing appropriate antibiotic treatment.
+If no antibiotics have been administered, the person will be infectious for 2 to 3 weeks.
 If there is an outbreak of scarlet fever at the school or nursery, the health protection team will assist with letters and a factsheet to send to parents or carers and staff.
-None (not infectious by the time the rash has developed).
-Microbiological clearance is required for some types of shigella species prior to the child or food handler returning to school.
-Children and adults with diarrhoea or vomiting should be excluded until 48 hours after symptoms have stopped and they are well enough to return.
+Slapped cheek syndrome, Parvovirus B19, Fifth's disease None (not infectious by the time the rash has developed).
+Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species prior to the child or food handler returning to school.
+Diarrhoea and/or vomiting (Gastroenteritis) Children and adults with diarrhoea or vomiting should be excluded until 48 hours after symptoms have stopped and they are well enough to return.
 If medication is prescribed, ensure that the full course is completed and there is no further diarrhoea or vomiting for 48 hours after the course is completed.
 For some gastrointestinal infections, longer periods of exclusion from school are required and there may be a need to obtain microbiological clearance.
 For these groups, your local health protection team, school health adviser or environmental health officer will advise.
 If a child has been diagnosed with cryptosporidium, they should NOT go swimming for 2 weeks following the last episode of diarrhoea.
-Until 48 hours after symptoms have stopped.
-The standard exclusion period is until 48 hours after symptoms have resolved.
+Cryptosporidiosis Until 48 hours after symptoms have stopped.
+E. coli (verocytotoxigenic or VTEC) The standard exclusion period is until 48 hours after symptoms have resolved.
 However, some people pose a greater risk to others and may be excluded until they have a negative stool sample (for example, pre-school infants, food handlers, and care staff working with vulnerable people).
 The health protection team will advise in these instances.

 Food poisoning Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
 Some infections may require longer periods (local health protection team will advise).
 Salmonella Until 48 hours after symptoms have stopped.
 Typhoid and Paratyphoid fever Seek advice from environmental health officers or the local health protection team.
 Flu (influenza) Until recovered.
-Tuberculosis (TB) Pupils and staff with infectious TB can return to school after 2 weeks of treatment if well enough to do so and as long they have responded to anti-TB therapy.
+Tuberculosis (TB) Pupils and staff with infectious TB can return to school after 2 weeks of treatment if well enough to do so and as lor they have responded to anti-TB therapy.
 Pupils and staff with non-pulmonary TB do not require exclusion and can return to school as soon as they are well enough.
 Whooping cough (pertussis) A child or staff member should not return to school until they have had 48 hours of appropriate treatment with antibiotics and they feel well enough to do so, or 21 days from onset of illness if no antibiotic treatment.
 Conjunctivitis None.
 Giardia Until 48 hours after symptoms have stopped.
 Glandular fever None (can return once they feel well).
 Head lice None.
 Hepatitis A Exclude cases from school while unwell or until 7 days after the onset of jaundice (or onset of symptoms if no jaundice, or if under 5, or where hygiene is poor.
 There is no need to exclude well, older children with good hygiene who will have been much more infectious prior to diagnosis.